coheigea/testcases/README.md

-The CXF Endpoint has configured the SimpleAuthorizingInterceptor, which requires that a user must have role "boss" to access the "doubleIt" operation ("dave" has this role, "harry" does not).
+The CXF Endpoint has configured the SimpleAuthorizingInterceptor, which requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).